Feng Mengbo

 Feng Mengbo (冯梦波, Féng Mèngbō, born 1966) is a contemporary Chinese artist who works mainly in new media.

-Born in 1966 in province, in 1992, he graduated from Central Academy of Fine Arts, Beijing.
+He graduated from Central Academy of Fine Arts, Beijing in 1992.
 He now lives and works in Beijing.

-He graduated from Central Academy of Fine Arts, Beijing.
 His interactive installation My Private Album was shown in Documenta X in 1997, and video game mod installation Q4U (produced by The Renaissance Society, based on Quake III Arena) was shown in Documenta 11 in 2002.
 Ah_Q is a dancing-pad version of Q4U won the Award of Distinction of Interactive Art, Prix Ars Electronica, 2004.